Supports available for businesses and individuals to help with rent payment issues during COVID-19.

 If you have more than 12 months to go, speak to your landlord and assess if there’s any room for flexibility.
-This article by Benchmark Law Corporation—"Covid-19 and Your Lease"—is a good summary of the legal obligations on both sites pertaining to commercial leases.
+This article by Benchmark Law Corporation—"Dealing with commercial lease issues during COVID-19"—is a good summary of the legal obligations on both sites pertaining to commercial leases.

 Other Sources of Financial Help